 A. One strategy is to explain the concept of “reasonable accommodation” to your students.
 An adult view of fairness means people get what they need to “the job done.”
-You can tell the student that s/he has the right to present his/her case for a need for accommodation in order to attend the class, but that documentation would be needed.
+You can tell the student that he or she has the right to present his or her case for a need for accommodation in order to attend the class, but that documentation would be needed.
 What must be protected, obviously, is any information about other students’ disabilities.

 Q. Can I tell the other teachers about a student and look to them for suggestions?